How to boost team morale in the workplace: The i3 Group

 “The event was a big prompt internally.
 Afterwards, I could tell that people got a boost.
 You could FEEL it!
 There was lots of engagement; people were a lot more interested in finding out more about the businesses”, he says, clearly enthusiastic himself.

 David could quantify his gut feeling through their Employee Mood KPI:

-“Up until this point, our employee Mood KPI had been a mix.
+“Up until this point, our employee Mood KPI at the i3 Group had been a mix.
 Our results were suddenly primarily green!
 The participation rate also went up considerably“.

 “We had an interactive session where we talked about what makes us press red and green”, David continues.

 “We put out small tables and let people chat among themselves, sharing whatever they wanted to share.”

 “There were no big surprises in what makes people press green – productive meetings, office atmosphere.
 Biscuits!
 But it’s all real: that’s what came to their mind.
 This exercise helped get employees thinking about what a green day and a red day could be like”, he clarifies.